pololu/p-star-examples/buzzer-beep.X/README.md

 ## Summary

 This example shows how you can program a P-Star to play simple beeps on a buzzer.
-It uses Timer 3, CCP2 in compare mode, the RC1/CCP2 pin, and a low-priority interrupt.
+It uses Timer 3, the CCP2 module in compare mode, the RC1/CCP2 pin, and a low-priority interrupt.

 ## Getting started